lukevukovich/Current-Weather/README.md

 # Current-Weather
-Currently have State and City input.
-Will output current temp and weather
+Input country, state (if US), and city.
+Will output weather/temp results if location is found